JenGL/LabeLoggerJS/README.md

 # Usage

 * import LogService and LogLevel
-* query a logger with label to LogService
+* query a logger with the desired label to LogService
-* use the logger (log command are the same of console commands: debug, log, info, warn, error)
+* use the logger (log commands are the same of the console object: debug, log, info, warn, error)

-There are 5 possible log levels that enable/disable log methods.
+There are 5 possible levels that enable/disable log methods.
 A disabled method prints nothing.
-An enabled method prints nothing if the corresponding logger's label is not active.
+An enabled method prints nothing if the corresponding label is not active.
+To activate a label use LogService.activate(label).

 * DEBUG: enable every log method
 * VERBOSE: enable every log method but .debug()